bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 September 13, 2008

-Distance: 18.0 km
+Distance: 18.0 km (11.2 mi)

-Cumulative Elevation Gain: 1150 m
+Cumulative Elevation Gain: 1150 m (3773 ft)

 Inspired by Andrew Nugara's ascent of Mosquito Mountain, Dinah and I wanted to do it ourselves.
 We parked at the Mosquito Creek Campground, crossed the highway and started up the trail.
-Although the trail starts in trees, it soon opens up providing views of Quartzite and Ramp Peaks as well as Mosquito Mountain.
+Although the trail begins in trees, it soon opens up providing views of Quartzite and Ramp Peaks as well as Mosquito Mountain.

 After hiking 5.1 km, we unexpectedly reached the campground.
 I was confused until I realized the NTS map showed the campground wrongly placed 500 m farther up the trail.
 After hiking another kilometre or so we left the trail, crossed the creek and bushwhacked up the southwest slopes.

-After breaking out of the trees, we could see the summit, but we decided to head to the ridge which was still some distance away.
+After breaking out of the trees, we could see the summit, but we decided to head to the ridge that was still some distance away.
 We crested the ridge at some impressive pinnacles.
 After taking several photos we hiked to the summit.

 After a lengthy stay, we started back down.
 Rather than descend the SW slopes, we stuck to the SW ridge.
 Except scrambling up a chimney by the pinnacles, it was a ridgewalk.
 When the ridge ended abruptly in a steep, treed slope, we bushwhacked south toward Mosquito Creek and reached the trail 500 m west of the campground.